Lwillio/ga-adam-airbnb/README.md

 ## Project Statement

 A client wants to invest in an AirBnB property in Amsterdam, Netherlands.
-Using a scraped dataset, advise your client using at least one of the following prompts:
+Using a provided, scraped dataset, advise your client using at least one of the following prompts:

 * How much revenue do successful hosts generate?
 * Which property types receive the most positive reviews?